gekkehenkie11/Emporia-VUE-fix/README.md

 Phase c = L2 - L3.

-If you get a negative value, just reverse the clamp.
+If you get a negative value, just reverse the clamp (or multiply the result with -1)

 I've also just uploaded out.bin which is a precompiled version, ready to be flashed.